martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 ### Congestion Management Before Handshake Completion

 While many congestion management parameters will be exchanged in encrypted packets, this is not possible until the key exchange is complete.
-For 1-RTT handshakes, it is highly desirable to start congestion management as soon as possible.
+If a 0-RTT handshake is either not used or is unsuccessful, it is still highly desirable to start a congestion management scheme as soon as possible.

 A new QUIC congestion extension might be included by clients to include any information.
 Servers do not require this extension unless there is a need to use the HelloRetryRequest, in which case the server can include the same extension in that message.

-Since little information is available on what might be needed here, the only recommendation this document can make is to say that encoding a QUIC frame into the extension might be advisable.
+Encoding a QUIC frame into the extension might be advisable.
+An extension could be present on ClientHello and HelloRetryRequest messages.
+This has some potential drawbacks:

-The initial message from the client will not have confidentiality protection, and nor will subsequent messages if the server uses HelloRetryRequest for any reason.
-These messages will also be subject to modification, only being authenticated if the handshake completes successfully.
-This could greatly limit what information can be included in these early parts of the handshake.
+* Extensions are vulnerable to modification prior to the successful completion of the handshake.
+(The key schedule is structured so that the handshake encryption keys will likely differ if extensions are modified, though this is not a strong guarantee.)

+* Extensions are authenticated, and therefore cannot contain updated information if they need to be retransmitted.

+* Extensions that appear prior to the EncryptedExtensions do not have any confidentiality protection.

+{{dtls-feedback}} identifies the related issue of loss feedback mechanisms during the handshaking phase.

 ## Record Protection